shawnghu/obsidian-machine-learning/Georgia's paper list.md

 - It's otherwise quite thorough and clearly explained.
 	- They do a large amount of neuron/activation level studies, e.g in section 4.2 they use logit-lens analysis and some logical deduction to make statements about how the greater-than operation can be computed.
 		- But again, I don't think focus on the exact mechanisms used is valuable, as much as the knowledge that a mechanism can exist to perform a specific task
+- how did we find the circuit for all examples in the prompt?
 - Quotes:
 	- `three increasingly different prompts: “The <noun> started in the year 17YY and ended in the year 17”, “The price of that <luxury good> ranges from $ 17YY to $ 17”, and “1599, 1607, 1633, 1679, 17YY, 17”.
 In all cases, a two-digit number greater than YY would be a reasonable next token`.
 		- `Similar tasks seem to use similar, but not identical, circuits.`, based just on observing this fact directly on the last task